 Psychiatrists have responded to their crisis by embracing two ostensibly opposite positions.
-One would simply exclude psychiatry from the field of medicine, while the other would adhere strictly to the "medical model" and limit psychiatry's field to behavioral disorders consequent to brain dysfunction.
-The first is exemplified in the writings of Szasz and others who advance the position that "mental illness is a myth" since it does not conform with the accepted concept of disease (3).
-Supporters of this position advocate the removal of the functions now performed by psychiatry from the conceptual and professional jurisdiction of medicine and their reallocation to a new discipline based on behavioral science.
-Henceforth medicine would be responsible for the treatment and cure of disease, while the new discipline would be concerned with the reeducation of people with "problems of living."
-Implicit in this argument is the premise that while the medical model constitutes a sound framework within which to understand and treat disease, it is not relevant to the behavioral and psychological problems classically deemed the domain of psychiatry.
-Disorders directly ascribable to brain disorder would be taken care of by neurologists, while psychiatry as such would disappear as a medical discipline.
-The contrasting posture of strict adherence to the medical model is caricatured in Ludwig's view of the psychiatrist as physician (1).
-According to Ludwig, the medical model premises "that sufficient deviation from normal represents disease, that disease is due to known or unknown natural causes, and that elimination of these causes will result in cure or improvement in individual patients" (Ludwig's italics).
-While acknowledging that most psychiatric diagnoses have a lower level of confirmation than most medical diagnoses, he adds that they are not
+One would simply exclude psychiatry from the field of medicine while the other would require strict adherence to the "medical model" and limitation of psychiatry's field to behavioral disorders consequent to brain dysfunction.
+The first is exemplified in the writings of Szasz and others, who advance the position that "mental of disease.
+(3) Hence they advocate the removal of the functions now performed by psychiatry from the conceptual and professional jurisdiction of medicine and their reallocation to a new behavioral science-based discipline.
+Henceforth medicine would be responsible for the treatment and cure of disease while the new discipline would be concerned with the re-education of people with "problems of living".
+Implicit in this argument is the premise that while the "medical model" constitutes a sound framework within which to understand and treat disease, it is not relevant to the behavioral and psychological problems classically deemed the domain of psychiatry.
+Disorders directly ascribable to brain disorder would be taken care of by neurologists while psychiatry as such would disappear as a medical discipline.

-"qualitatively different provided that mental disease is assumed to arise largely from 'natural' rather than metapsychological, interpersonal or societal causes."
-"Natural" is defined as "biological brain dysfunctions, either biochemical or neurophysiological in nature."
-On the other hand, "disorders such as problems of living, social adjustment reactions, character disorders, dependency syndromes, existential depressions, and various social deviancy conditions [would] be excluded from the concept of mental illness since these disorders arise in individuals with presumably intact neurophysiological functioning and are produced primarily by psychosocial variables."
+The contrasting posture of strict adherence to the "medical model" is caricatured in Ludwig's view of the psychiatrist as physician (1).
+According to Ludwig, the "medical model" premises " that sufficient deviation from normal represents disease, that disease is due to known or unknown natural causes, and that elimination of these causes will result in cure of improvement in individual patients".
+(Ludwig's italics) While acknowledging that most psychiatric diagnoses have a lower level of confirmation than most medical diagnoses, he adds that they are not "qualitatively different provided that mental disease is assumed to arise largely from 'natural' rather than metapsychological, interpersonal or societal causes".
+"Natural" is defined as "biological brain dysfunctions, either biochemical or neurophysiological in nature".
+On the other hand, "disorders such as problems of living, social adjustment reactions, character disorders, dependency syndromes, existential depressions, and various social deviancy condition [would] be excluded from the concept of mental illness since these disorders arise in individuals with presumably intact neurophysiological functioning and are produced primarily by psychosocial variables".
 Such "nonpsychiatric disorders" are not properly the concern of the physician-psychiatrist and are more appropriately handled by nonmedical professionals.

-In sum, psychiatry struggles to clarify its status within the mainstream of medicine, if indeed it belongs in medicine at all.
+In sum, psychiatry struggles to clarify its status within the mainstream of medicine, if indeed it belongs at all.
 The criterion by which this question is supposed to be resolved rests on the degree to which the field of activity of psychiatry is deemed congruent with the existing medical model of disease.
-But crucial to this problem is another, that of whether the contemporary model is, in fact, any longer adequate for medicine, much less for psychiatry.
+But crucial is whether the contemporary model is in fact any longer adequate for medicine, much less for psychiatry.
 For if it is not, then perhaps the crisis of psychiatry is part and parcel of a larger crisis that has its roots in the model itself.
-Should that be the case, then it would be imprudent for psychiatry prematurely to abandon its models in favor of one that may also be flawed.
+Should that be the case then it would be imprudent for psychiatry prematurely to abandon its models in favor of one that may also be flawed.